 - The project offers several valuable findings and recommendations for peers and the organizations that employ them.

 In Southern Oregon, local behavioral health leaders recognize peer support workers as essential partners in addressing growing challenges around mental health, addiction, and homelessness.
-They also recognize a need for guidance and best practices to support and sustain a successful peer workforce as the region responds to issues like limited access to mental health care and substance abuse treatment, economic and social isolation, trauma, stigma, and events such as the COVID-19 pandemic and wildfires.
+They also recognize a need to support and sustain a successful peer workforce as the region responds to issues like limited access to mental health care and substance abuse treatment, economic and social isolation, trauma, stigma, and events such as the COVID-19 pandemic and wildfires.

 A partnership between those leaders, local peers, and the Providence Center for Outcomes Research & Education (CORE) aims to help by developing collaborative recommendations to strengthen the region's peer workforce.